-The entire point of the Complete Care concept is to give you a simple replacement for your dental care routine by bundling a water flosser and electric toothbrush in a discounted package.
+The entire point of the Complete Care concept is to give you a simple replacement for your dental care routine by bundling a water flosser and electric toothbrush in a single package.
 In general, they are cheaper than if you purchase a similar electric toothbrush and water flosser separately.
 However, there are some features, albeit nothing serious for most people, lacking on the Complete Care systems.

 Difference Between the Complete Care 9.0 and 9.5

 The only difference between these two models is the type of electric toothbrush that’s included.
 The Complete Care 9.0 has a “sonic” toothbrush whereas the 9.5 has a “rotary” toothbrush.
 Most of the Waterpik toothbrushes are sonic, but they started producing the rotary type as an option with the Complete Care 5.5.